EqualifyEverything/equalify/README.md

 The app currently scans websites for WCAG errors.

-Imports pages from XML sitemaps, the WordPress API, and single URLs.
+You can import pages from XML sitemaps, WordPress, and single URLs.
 Equalify then crawls all your pages for WCAG 2.1 errors using the popular [WAVE scan](https://wave.webaim.org/).

-Every alert is reported on a filterabel dashboard.
+Every alert is reported on a filterable dashboard.

 ![equalify-alerts](https://user-images.githubusercontent.com/46652/188710908-9bfb7da8-68ff-490c-8d6b-f9ce1f38d4c8.png)